leapingduck/rotrCharacter/readme.md

   - [ ] Bane
         How to make stack?
 Add dice to array and concat?

+### Some Days
+- [ ] Button to create new effect/weapon/etc..
+- [ ] Add Billy
+- [ ] Abilities and spell cards (For Billy)
+- [ ] Make cards collapsible when clicked.
+One active per row, inactive shows a summary of what's active

 ## Updates
-Inconvenient to goggle between attacks.
+Inconvenient to toggle between attacks.
 Need to add a button to copy first second and third attacks, or work on outputting it all as a single macro.
 Also add a hasted macro that adds a second full bab attack